 Since their inception, Gitanjali Rao has open-sourced her lead detector invention, her colorimetry-based algorithm for opioid detection, and the app code for the community which has since been used for other applications.

 A Board Director for the Children’s Kindness Network that spreads an anti-bullying message while promoting the importance of kindness, Gitanjali Rao regularly conducts workshops in elementary schools.
 She hopes to educate children about kindness from a young age.

 Besides her work in science and technology, Gitanjali is also a prolific writer.
 She has won national and international awards in writing contests and published her first book, which she illustrated herself, at the age of nine years.
-Called ‘Baby Brother Wonders’, the book describes the world through her younger brother’s point of view.
+Called ‘Baby Brother Wonders’, the book describes the world from her younger brother’s point of view.

-Gitanjali Rao also won the International Aviation Art Contest for four consecutive years at state level and was a ‘TIME for Kids’ reporter in 2018.
+Gitanjali Rao also won the International Aviation Art Contest for four consecutive years at the state level and was a ‘TIME for Kids’ reporter in 2018.
 She wrote articles bringing awareness to the Flint Crises.
 She is also part of the STEM Scouts and 4-H club and runs innovation and technology workshops for elementary schools across the globe.